-- " 1:1 telephone support in developing your offer, guidance on delivery and detailed feedback on paperwork - " Face to face support surgeries held throughout the year - " Practical online resources and supporting documents - " Opportunities to connect with leading cultural organisations - " CPD our Creative INSET programme, delivered by Artsmark Partners - " Artsmark Connects twilight CPD and networking events for teachers and cultural organisations
+- " 1:1 telephone support in developing your offer, guidance on delivery and detailed feedback on paperwork - " Practical online resources and supporting documents - " Opportunities to connect with leading cultural organisations

 Your Statement of Impact should be submitted directly to Arts Council England.
 They will only consider what is written on the Statement of Impact and the Statement of Commitment when awarding.
 Hyperlinks, pictures, additional evidences or appendices cannot be accepted.